-Balikatan 25: JOTC completes Helocast Insertion Training
+Balikatan 25: JOTC Completes HELOCAST Insertion Training

-Philippine Army Soldiers from the 5th and 7th Infantry Division and U.S. Soldiers assigned to the 25th Infantry Division conduct helocast training during the Jungle Operations Training Course (JOTC) at Fort Magsaysay, Philippines, April 27, 2025.
+A U.S. Army UH-60 Black Hawk helicopter assigned to 2nd Battalion, 35th Aviation Regiment, approaches a maritime insertion point to conduct helocast training during the Jungle Operations Training Course (JOTC) at Fort Magsaysay, Philippines, April 27, 2025.
 As part of Exercise Balikatan 25, Soldiers trained under the 25th Infantry Division’s Lightning Academy Mobile Training Team on helocasting, an airborne technique used by small unit forces to insert troops into a maritime insertion point.

 |Date Taken: